tkrajina/ftmpl/README.md

 The resulting code is pretty straightforward, and you will probably need to check (but not edit!) it in case of errors.

 For template examples see [here](example/) (`.tmpl` files).
 For the "compiled" golang code from those examples [see here](example/compiled.go).
+The resulting code is always formatted using `go fmt`.

+If you prefer using `go generate` add a comment...

+    //go:generate ftmpl -targetgo target_dir/templates_generated.go source_dir

+...anywhere in your code.

 ## Arguments